ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 Tagging from search view
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The search result table of the Search And Filter view also supports a contect menu for the purpose of managing tags:
+The search result table of the Search And Filter view also supports a context menu for the purpose of managing tags:

 .. image:: images/search-result-context-menu.png